 There are also opportunities for plenty more, including more reading suggestions, Art Appreciation, Music Appreciation, and caring for your child’s physical education and health.

 End of term exams are provided at the end of each team.
 These are optional and very helpful as a revision and assessment tool.

 I Gave Up On A Year 7 Homeschool Curriculum

-I understood the principles of a literature based education but some subjects didn’t have a book that worked in Australia.
+I understood the principles of a literature-based education, which we all loved.
+However, some subjects didn’t have a resource that worked in Australia.
 I gave up and sent my first child to school for a few years.